indabax-za/indabax-za.github.io/content/faq/_index.md

 #### {{<icon "ti-car">}} &nbsp; **Is there parking on campus?** {.faq-item}

 Yes, there is parking on campus.
-We will provide more information via email closer to the time.
+You will be able to park on the civil engineering parking lot.
+There should also be available parking lots around campus.

 #### {{<icon "fa-solid fa-plane">}} &nbsp; **How do I get to the venue from Cape Town International Airport?** {.faq-item}

-The venue is a 34 minute drive from the airport.
+The venue is a 40 minute drive from the airport.

 If you are driving, from the airport:
 * Leave the airport and get on the N2 from Ring Rd and Airport Approach Rd.